-The Juris Doctor (JD) is a second-entry professional degree in common law normally completed in three academic years of full-time study1.
-It is the basis of admission for registration in a licensing process for each province of Canada, except in the province of Quebec, which is governed by a civil law regime.
-Through partnership with the Faculty of Law at the University of Sherbrooke, it is possible to obtain a civil law degree in a single academic year, following graduation with the JD at Queen’s University.
+The Juris Doctor (JD) is a second-entry professional degree in common law.
+It is normally completed in three academic years of full-time study1.
+It is the basis of admission for registration into the licensing process to practice law for each province of Canada, except Quebec, which practices civil law.
+Through partnership with the Faculty of Law at the University of Sherbrooke, it is possible for Queen’s students to obtain a civil law degree in a single academic year, following graduation with the JD at Queen’s University.

 Each student is responsible for becoming informed about all Faculty rules and regulations pertaining to degree requirements and determination of standing, regulations and policies regarding examinations and written course work, and course selection.

 The Queen’s University Senate approved a change to the designation from the Bachelor of Laws degree to the Juris Doctor (JD) degree on February 28, 2008.